 Since the financial crisis, it’s harder than ever to convince banks and traditional lenders to buy into your big idea, so it’s not surprising that more and more business owners and entrepreneurs are turning to alternative options.
+How does that make loan stacking bad for business?
 When you’re just starting out or trying to grow your small business, it’s tempting to take advantage of any available influx of capital, but not all small business loans are created equal, and when you start to take out multiple loans at the same time, that’s when your problems really begin…

 What is Loan Stacking?

 When a borrower takes out more than one loan simultaneously, this is known as “loan stacking”, and it’s as precarious as it sounds for you and your business.
 While multiple, short-term business loans might give you a temporary sense of financial freedom and possibility, it’s easy to forget that those lenders are all going to come calling at some point.

 Ultimately, loan stacking means tying the fortunes of your business to multiple lenders–and that suddenly doesn’t sound quite so tempting, does it?

 What are the Risks?